RockyHong/UnityGetComponentCache/README.en.md

 }
 ```

-## **2. Cache In Editor**:
+## **Usage Method 2.
+Editor Pre-Configuration**:

+- Mark public fields or serializable private fields with [ComponentCache].
-- Click 'Initialize Unity Component Caches' button in the GameObject Inspector to cache components marked with [ComponentCache], simplifying pre-runtime setup.
+- Use the 'Initialize Unity Component Caches' button in the GameObject Inspector to pre-fill values, simplifying pre-run setup.

 ```csharp
 using UnityComponentCache;